Evaṁ me sutaṁ— ekaṁ samayaṁ bhagavā sāvatthiyaṁ viharati jetavane anāthapiṇḍikassa ārāme.

 “That is not possible, young man, it is not conceivable to kindle a fire using fuel that had been relinquished, unless one |has psychic powers::possesses psychic potency, supernormal power [iddhimant]|.
 Just as, young man, a fire is kindled using fuel made of grass and wood, I say, is the |joyful pleasure::heartfelt or intense joy, feeling of love, rapture lit. lovely feeling [pīti]| on account of the five cords of sensual pleasure.
 And just as, young man, a fire is kindled using fuel that has been relinquished, I say, is the joyful pleasure that is apart from sensual pleasures, apart from |unwholesome::unhealthy, unskillful, unbeneficial, or karmically unprofitable [akusala]| mental states.

 And what, young man, is the joyful pleasure that is apart from sensual pleasures, apart from unwholesome mental states?
-Here, young man, a bhikkhu, quite secluded from sensual pleasures and unwholesome mental states, enters and dwells in the first jhāna, which is |accompanied by reflection::with thinking [savitakka]| and |examination::with investigation, evaluation [savicāra]|, |born from seclusion::secluded from the defilements [vivekaja]|, and is |filled with joyful pleasure::imbued with joy and happiness, with delight and ease, sometimes experienced as an intense joy or pleasure, rapture [pītisukha]|.
+Here, young man, a bhikkhu, quite secluded from sensual pleasures and unwholesome mental states, enters and dwells in the first jhāna, which is |accompanied by reflection::with thinking [savitakka]| and |examination::with investigation, evaluation [savicāra]|, |born of seclusion::secluded from the defilements [vivekaja]|, and is |imbued with joyful pleasure::imbued with joy and happiness, with delight and ease, sometimes experienced as an intense joy or pleasure, rapture [pītisukha]|.
 This is a joyful pleasure that is apart from sensual pleasures, apart from unwholesome mental states.

-Furthermore, young man, with the |settling::calming, conciliation, subsiding [vūpasama]| of reflection and examination, the bhikkhu enters and dwells in the second jhāna, which is characterized by internal |tranquility::calming, settling, confidence [sampasādana]| and |unification::singleness, integration [ekodibhāva]| of mind, is without reflection and examination, |born from collectedness::born from a stable mind [samādhija]|, and is filled with joyful pleasure.
+Furthermore, young man, with the |settling::calming, conciliation, subsiding [vūpasama]| of reflection and examination, the bhikkhu enters and dwells in the second jhāna, characterized by internal |tranquility::calming, settling, confidence [sampasādana]| and |unification::singleness, integration [ekodibhāva]| of mind, free from reflection and examination, |born of collectedness::born from a stable mind [samādhija]|, and imbued with joyful pleasure.
 This too, is a joyful pleasure that is apart from sensual pleasures, apart from unwholesome mental states.

 Of those five things, young man, that the brahmins teach for performing merit, for successfully achieving the wholesome, which of the five do they teach as the most fruitful for performing merit, for successfully achieving the wholesome?”